kswapd/spring-cloud-arch/README.md

 cd zuul/target
 java -jar zuul-1.0-SNAPSHOT.jar
 ```
-Then you can access service routed by zuul
+Then you can access service routed by zuul url
 `http://localhost:6001/hello-service/hello?login=a`, this service will be routed to `http://localhost:2001/hello`

 If you access `http://localhost:6001/hello-service/hello`, this service will be validated by zuul and you will get "invalid access" response.